 This study was fundamental in terms of purpose.
 Considering that the subject of the research was modeling the prediction of positive adolescent development based on self-regulation, social competence and parental bond with the mediating role of perception of school atmosphere, the study was conducted based on structural equations.
 The statistical population of this study consisted of all female high school students in the second year (tenth, eleventh and twelfth grades) of public schools who were studying in the academic year 2019-20 in Tehran.
 The research samples were female high school students in secondary schools in Tehran.
-The research samples were female high school students in second year of public high school were randomly selected from each region.
+The sampling method was cluster random.
+First, from the list of 20 districts of Tehran, 5 districts, including 1-4-8-11-17, were considered randomly.
+Then, 2 girls' high schools for the second year of public high school were randomly selected from each region.
 A total of 10 high schools were studied.
 40 students from each school answered the questionnaires, each class was considered as a unit and randomly from each school class 4-5 students from mathematics, experimental and humanities in the tenth, eleventh and fourth grades.
 The twelfth was selected randomly.
 The researcher distributed 430 questionnaires in relation to student density and dropout rate, which was returned at the end of 407 questionnaires, which were calculated according to the sample size of 400 questionnaires without defects.